igorgbs/python_face_reco/readme.txt

 ------------------FOLDERS -----------
 dataSet --> Contains the images that will be used to train the recogniser.
-FlowCharts --> Contains flow chart designed using Microsoft Visio and png files Haar --> Contains Haar Cascades of OpenCV used in the applications Plots --> Contains the plots taken using Me4.jpg and Sam.jpg Recogniser --> Contains the saved XML files by reconisers SaveData --> Contains the data saved by the tester applications
+Haar --> Contains Haar Cascades of OpenCV used in the applications Recogniser --> Contains the saved XML files by reconisers SaveData --> Contains the data saved by the tester applications